daohoangson/comment-on-github/README.md

 # Comment on GitHub

-An Action to comment on the relevant GitHub PR / comment on push.
+An Action to comment on the relevant GitHub Release / PR / commit on push.
 This is a fork of https://github.com/unsplash/comment-on-pr.

 ## Usage